 Prerequisite: Course 212 or permission of the instructor.
 Enrollment limited to 10 students.
 This is a designated Writing course.
 K. Prestininzi

-THEATER 313 PRACTICUM: PRODUCTION APPRENTICESHIP Extended work as an assistant director, assistant designer, assistant technical director, or dramaturg for one of the theater department's mainstage productions.
+THEATER 313, 314 PRACTICUM: PRODUCTION APPRENTICESHIP Extended work as an assistant director, assistant designer, assistant technical director, or dramaturg for one of the theater department's mainstage productions.
 Students work directly with director, designer, or technical director, and may supervise construction, running crews, or cast.
 One required workshop, attendance at weekly production meetings during six-week rehearsal process, rehearsal attendance and planning sessions as needed, and intensive commitment over a nine-day production period.
 Two credit hours.
-May be repeated for credit.
+May be taken twice in a single semester.
 Course 313 is prerequisite for a senior capstone or honors study.

 Prerequisite: Courses 110, 215, and permission of the instructor.
 Enrollment limited to 40 students.
 Staff